Nyctosaurus: Discovery and species

 In 1953, Brazilian paleontologist Llewellyn Ivor Price named a partial humerus, DGM 238-R found in Brazil, N. lamegoi; the specific name honours the geologist Alberto Ribeiro Lamego.
 This species has an estimated wingspan of four metres; today, it is generally considered to be a form different from Nyctosaurus, but has not yet been assigned its own genus name.
+This species is possibly from the Campanian-Maastrichtian age strata and might represent a species of Simurghia.

 In 1972, a new skeleton, FHSM VP-2148, in 1962 discovered by George Fryer Sternberg, was named N. bonneri; today, it is generally seen as identical to N. gracilis.

 In 1978, Gregory Brown prepared the most complete Nyctosaurus skeleton currently known, UNSM 93000.

 In 1984, Robert Milton Schoch renamed Pteranodon nanus (Marsh 1881), "the dwarf", Nyctosaurus nanus.
 The question of this species validity is currently pending further study.

 In the early 2000s, Kenneth Jenkins of Ellis, Kansas collected two specimens of Nyctosaurus, which were the first to demonstrate conclusively that not only was this species crested, but that the crest in mature specimens was very large and elaborate.
 The specimens were purchased by a private collector in Austin, Texas.
 Despite being in private hands rather than a museum collection, paleontologist Chris Bennett was able to study the specimens and gave them the manuscript reference numbers KJ1 and KJ2 (for Kenneth Jenkins).
 Bennett published a description of the specimens in 2003.
 Despite the unusual crests, the specimens were otherwise indistinguishable from other specimens of Nyctosaurus.
 However, the then-currently named species were extremely similar and Bennett declined to refer them to a specific one pending further study of the differences, or lack thereof, between species of Nyctosaurus.